Self-similar solutions to coagulation equations with time-dependent tails: the case of homogeneity one: Introduction

 where the kernel $K(\xi,\eta)$ prescribes the rate at which clusters of size $\xi$ and $\eta$ coagulate.
 The first term on the right-hand side of \eqref{smol} describes the formation of particles of size $\xi$ due to the merging of two particles of mass $\eta$ and $\xi-\eta$ respectively, while the second term takes into account that particles of size $\xi$ can combine with particles of any other size.

 For homogeneous kernels, a central question in the qualitative analysis of \eqref{smol} is the so-called \emph{scaling hypothesis}, which predicts that the long-time behaviour of solutions to \eqref{smol} is universal and captured by \emph{self-similar solutions}.
 This issue is by now well understood for the solvable kernels \cite{CMM10,MP04}: the constant kernel $K(\xi,\eta)=2$, the additive kernel $K(\xi,\eta)=\xi+\eta$, and the multiplicative kernel $K(\xi,\eta)=\xi\eta$; for such kernels, solutions can be computed explicitly via Laplace transform.
-Rigorous existence and regularity results for self-similar solutions have also been established for nonsolvable kernels with homogeneity strictly smaller than 1, see \cite{CanMisch11,EM06,EMR05,FL05,FL06,NTV16,NV13}.
-One of the major open problems remains the uniqueness of self-similar profiles, for which only recently some rigorous results have been obtained in \cite{NTV16b}.
+Rigorous existence and regularity results for self-similar solutions, both with finite mass and with fat tails respectively, have also been established for nonsolvable kernels with homogeneity strictly smaller than 1, see \cite{CanMisch11,EM06,EMR05,FL05,FL06,NTV16,NV13}.
+In all these results the additional assumption $K(\xi,1)=O(\xi^{-a})$ as $\xi\to0$, with $a<1-\gamma$, is needed.
+One of the major open problems that remains is the uniqueness of self-similar profiles with given decay behaviour.
+Only recently some rigorous results have been obtained for particular cases in \cite{Lau18,LNV18,NTV16b,Thr}.

-It is the purpose of this paper to investigate the existence of self-similar solutions to \eqref{smol} in the case of homogeneous kernels of degree one, for which no rigorous results have been obtained so far, at least to our knowledge, apart from the additive kernel.
+It is the purpose of this paper to investigate the existence of self-similar solutions to \eqref{smol} in the case of homogeneous kernels of degree one, for which, apart from the solvable additive kernel, no rigorous results have been obtained so far.
 It is worth to notice that such class of kernels represents a borderline case: indeed, it is well known that the total mass is conserved along the evolution for kernels with homogeneity $\gamma\leq1$, while if $K$ grows too fast at infinity, for instance if $K$ is homogeneous of degree strictly larger than one, solutions exhibit the phenomenon of \emph{gelation}, that is, roughly speaking, infinite large clusters are created at finite time and the total mass decreases.